-Staff notify parents via electronic communication on the same day.
+Teaching staff notify parents via electronic communication on the same day.

-- If an incident happened that could have resulted in injury, and may be relayed to parents, i.e., "I fell off the slide today"; "I hurt my arm when Johnny pushed me down today", etc. (Use your judgment) - If a child reports aches and pains that happened during child's school hours.
+- If an incident happened that could have resulted in injury, and may be relayed to parents by the child, i.e., "I fell off the slide today"; "I hurt my arm when Johnny pushed me down today", etc. (Use your judgment) - If a child reports aches and pains that happened during child's school hours.